ComPlat/Chemotion-Templates/README.md

-# Polymer-Templates
+# Generic Templates for chemotion
-Repository for collecting Polymer Templates for the Chemotion group.
+Repository for collecting Polymer and other Templates for the Chemotion group.